 The park address is 7636 Clearport Rd SW; Lancaster, OH 43130.
 It is located in Madison township in Fairfield county.

-- a 99′-long historic covered bridge (Fairfield county’s longest covered bridge) spanning Clear Creek featuring Howe trusses, metal roof, and wood siding sitting on the original sandstone abutments.
+- a 99′-long covered bridge (Fairfield county’s longest covered bridge) spanning Clear Creek featuring Howe trusses, metal roof, and wood siding sitting on the original sandstone abutments.

 - parking area